Aleksander Franciszek Chodkiewicz: Biography

-He was the son of Count Jan Mikołaj Chodkiewicz, the Starost of Żmudź, and his wife, Maria Ludwika Rzewuska (1744–1816), daughter of the poet and Hetman, Wacław Rzewuski.
-He originally studied at home then, after 1790, attended a private boarding school for the nobility.
+He was the son of Count Jan Mikołaj Chodkiewicz, the Starost of Duchy of Samogitia, and his wife, Maria Ludwika Rzewuska (1744–1816), daughter of the poet and Hetman, Wacław Rzewuski.
+He originally studied at home and then, after 1790, attended a private boarding school for the nobility.
 He took part in the Kościuszko Uprising, becoming a Major in the National Guard.
 When the uprising failed, he settled in Volhynia, devoting himself to scientific and literary work, as his estates had been sequestered.

 He was a member of the Sejm in 1809.
 During the Austro-Polish War, he organized secret patriotic activities.
 When Napoleon's armies took Vilnius, he became a member of the Armed Forces Committee of the Lithuanian Provisional Governing Commission.
 Appointed a Colonel, he created his own regiment and became an Adjutant to General Józef Antoni Kossakowski.
 In 1812, he was sent to Warsaw, then spent eleven months in the besieged Modlin Fortress.
 After its surrender by General Herman Willem Daendels, Chodkiewicz refused to cooperate, and was taken prisoner by the Russians for a brief period.

 In 1818, at his own request, he was dismissed from service with the rank of Brigadier-General.
 The following year, he was appointed to the Senate of the Kingdom of Poland; a satellite state of the Russian Empire.
 His service was cut short by decree, after only six months, when he felt insulted by Grand Duke Konstantin Pavlovich and strongly opposed his policies on the Senate floor.
 From 1820 to 1825, he served as a Deputy in the Sejm, representing the area around Sandomierz.

 In 1826, by order of Grand Duke Konstantin, he was arrested, taken to St. Petersburg, and imprisoned on charges of belonging to secret societies.
 He was known to be a member of some patriotic organizations, but no criminal activity could be proven, and he was released.
 Nevertheless, he was held under what amounted to house arrest in Żytomierz for a year; having to report to the police periodically.
 After the failure of the November Uprising, he returned to Młynow and remained there until his death.
 During his final years, he established several schools and an Orthodox Church.
 He also helped to support the naturalist, Antoni Andrzejowski and the artist, Józef Oleszkiewicz, among others.

 He was married twice.
-First, to Teresą Karoliną Walewską (1778–1846), with whom he had two daughters and two sons.
+First, to Teresa Karolina Walewska (1778–1846), with whom he had two daughters and two sons.
 She had an affair with General Aleksandr Golitsyn, and divorced Chodkiewicz to marry him.
-His second wife was Franciszką Ksawerą Szczeniowską (1806–1855), with whom he had one son.
+His second wife was Franciszka Ksawera Szczeniowska (1806–1855), with whom he had one son.